The last two months of the school year are always busy. Here are some of our big events!

 Bring your family, invite a friend, and grab dinner from one of the local food trucks—we can’t wait to see you there! 💜

-13 days ago, Bristol Tennessee City Schools
+about 2 months ago, Bristol Tennessee City Schools

 Alt text: Graphic promoting the 11th Annual Virginia Duff Fine Arts Festival.
 The design features soft overlapping circles in pastel purple, blue, and green tones.
 At the top right, it reads, “The community is invited.”
 Centered text reads: “11th Annual Virginia Duff Fine Arts Festival.”
 Event details: Thursday, February 26, 5:30–7:30 p.m., at Tennessee Middle School, 840 Alabama St., Bristol, TN.
 The graphic describes the event as a districtwide K–12 fine arts extravaganza including a professional student art show and student vocal and instrumental ensembles.
 It notes that the art show and musical performances will occur at the same time, allowing attendees to move through the event at their own pace.
 A line at the bottom reads, “Grab dinner from one of the local food trucks.”
 The Bristol Tennessee City Schools logo appears in the lower right corner.